The Velocity Fund

 STAGE 1: Written Submission

-You will be required to submit information before the deadline that provides a general outline of your business, including the name, product concept, market opportunity and team profile.
-Written submissions will be judged based on their clarity, problem statement and size of market opportunity.
+You will be required to submit information before the deadline that provides a general outline of your business, including the name, product concept, market opportunity, and team profile.
+Written submissions will be judged based on their clarity, problem statement, and size of the market opportunity.

 STAGE 2: Interview

 If your team is chosen based on your written submission, you will be granted an interview.
 All interviews are 15 minutes in length and will include two key components: a three-minute pitch and ~10 minutes of rapid-fire questions from the judges.
 You will be expected to answer questions from the judges about your business model, team composition, market, challenges, and ability to execute.

 Your three-minute pitch should include the following elements:

 Please come with a product demo, if possible, so that we can see how you plan on executing your vision.
 If your product does not have a demo, be prepared to outline exactly how you see it working.

 STAGE 3: Pitch Competition